Boros API Best Practices

 - Complex Strategies — Combine cancellations and new orders in one operation

-Note: Unlike single order placement, bulk placed orders do NOT match with the AMM.
+Unlike single order placement (placeSingleOrder), bulk orders do NOT match with the AMM.
 They are placed directly into the order book.
+If you need to take liquidity from both the order book and the AMM, use single order placement with IOC or FOK time-in-force.

 Examples